Employment Discrimination | Employee Rights

 Contact an Experienced Employment Discrimination Attorney Today

-At the Phillips Dayes Law Firm PC, we believe that employers who discriminate against eligible Arizona workers should be held accountable for their actions.
+At the Phillips Law Group, we believe that employers who discriminate against eligible Arizona workers should be held accountable for their actions.
 When filing an employment discrimination claim, it is crucial to have the help of an experienced employment lawyer to help you fight for the justice you deserve.

 Our team of attorneys has the knowledge and the resources necessary to successfully litigate an Arizona employment discrimination claim.

-Additionally, we offer free case evaluations to anyone who believes that they may have cause to file an employment discrimination claim.
+We offer initial case evaluations to anyone who believes that they may have cause to file an employment discrimination claim.
 During an evaluation, one of our lawyers will assess the merits of your claim and offer guidance on how to best pursue legal recourse for your losses.